Pexifymc/disbot/FAQs.md

 ## How can I host this?

 This is an [express](https://expressjs.com/) server like many others, and to host it, you'll need to install and run the file on a VPS (virtual private server) and use a DNS server, to point an A-Name record of your VPS's IP address to your domain.
-This isn't designed to be hosted on [glitch's](https://glitch.com/) free tier.
+This isn't designed to be hosted on [glitch's](https://glitch.com/) free tier or [repl.it](https://replit.com/) so you may run into some issues.
 Read the [setup guide](https://github.com/Sank6/Discord-Bot-List/wiki/Setup-Information) for more information.

 ## "Invalid OAuth2 redirect URI"